 Support young people and their families to improve their ability and resilience to deal with, and manage, life transitions and challenges.

 The project will offer support for families and young people in Newport, using restorative and resilience approaches to address trauma and reduce the impact of poor mental health.
-We’ll target our work towards those experiencing multiple disadvantage, including deprived areas such as Pillgwenlly, the BAME community, and young people experiencing trauma.
+We’ll target our work towards those experiencing multiple disadvantage, including deprived areas such as Pillgwenlly, the BAME community, LGBT community and young people experiencing trauma.

 This project will create a platform for young people to access mental health support, and a place for families to explore the impact of daily life when a family member is experiencing mental health challenges.